getgrav/grav-learn/pages/17/06.forms/02.forms/04.reference-form-actions/doc.md

 In short, it just loops the values and prints them in the email body.

+> [!CAUTION]
-!!
-Refer to the email plugin documentation for additional [important form email options](https://github.com/getgrav/grav-plugin-email#emails-sent-with-forms) including [multipart message bodies](https://github.com/getgrav/grav-plugin-email#multi-part-mime-messages) (good for anti-spam scores), `reply_to`, and [attachments](https://github.com/getgrav/grav-plugin-email#sending-attachments).
+> Refer to the email plugin documentation for additional [important form email options](https://github.com/getgrav/grav-plugin-email#emails-sent-with-forms) including [multipart message bodies](https://github.com/getgrav/grav-plugin-email#multi-part-mime-messages) (good for anti-spam scores), `reply_to`, and [attachments](https://github.com/getgrav/grav-plugin-email#sending-attachments).

 ##### Dynamic email attribute